Rabbi Oded Mazor

 A member of the secretariat of MARAM (the association of Reform rabbis in Israel), Oded is an active member of the editorial board of the Reform Movement's new siddur (in production), and has contributed to and edited other recent liturgical work, including the festival machzor HaSimcha SheBaLev, which was a joint creation of Kehilat Kol HaNeshama and MARAM.

-In the coming months, Oded, Ya’ala and their three children will move to Jerusalem.
+Oded, Ya’ala and their three children are now living in Jerusalem.

 Rabbi Levi Weiman-Kelman

 Rabbi Weiman-Kelman Founded Congregation Kol HaNeshama in 1985.